MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/02-building-display-options-processwire.md

 }
 ```

 You can see how it will be easy to add an additional section and integrate it into the existing solution.
 Though a fourth item would result in `4! = 24` possibilities to sort them.
-At that point, there should be a discussion about which arrangement are actually needed, so only those are included as an option.
+At that point, there should be a discussion about which arrangements are actually needed, and only those should be included as options.

 ## Conclusion

 Using simple, limited display options gives the editors some control over how their content is displayed.
 Limiting the amount of options available reduces the cognitive load for editors, and ensures that the result adheres to the intended design.
-Options labels should correspond to their semantical meaning, not be based on their technical implementation.
+Options labels should correspond to their semantic meaning, not be based on their underlying implementation.
 Using *Selectable Options* fields with useful values provides synergy with PHP templates and SCSS stylesheets, allowing you to handle a lot of options at once and allowing you to add more options with no or only minor adjustments to the code.